dinphil/code-weekend/Markdown/Code Weekend.md

 db.open(function(){});
 ```

+For convenience, we made two new variables called ```Db``` and ```Server``` that simply extract the code for both objects from inside the mongo module.
+We then configure a new instance of a database called 'codeweekend', that runs on a MongoDB server that's located at ```localhost:27017```.
+Don't worry if that seems a little bizarre to you - it's the default location provided by Mongo and its where you can find the server instance you ran earlier on with the ```mongod``` command.
+Lastly, we simply open a connection to this database so that we can interact with the data stored within the database.

 Hopefully, that was easy to follow.
-We've created a new database called 'codeweekend' that we can reach at port 27017.
-Inside of our middleware, we're also going to have to route any incoming database requests to our MongoDB, so let's add in this to the end of the function.
+Now you might be wondering why it was so important that we opened a connection to our database before the middleware functions.
+It's simple - now that we have an open connection, it makes sense that we provide each route handler access to this connection, so that it can interact with the data in the database.

+Inside of our first and main middleware function, let's store the ```db``` object inside the ```req``` object.
+This may seem a little confusing at first, but the `req` request object is a JavaScript object just like any other, which means that it's okay to create new fields in it!

 ```javascript
 req.db = db;
 ```

+With this line, what we've essentially done is hand each request coming into any route handler a connection to our database.
+Sweet!

-Now, let's really get our hands messy and jump into `routes.js`, where we'll change our existing code to make use of the powerful database we know have access to.
+Now, let's really get our hands messy and jump into `routes.js`, where we'll change our existing code to make use of the powerful database we now have access to.

 First things first: